sophie-katz/test-ur-code-XD/docs/for-users/docs/assertions/float.md

 <!--
 Copyright (c) 2023 Sophie Katz

-This file is part of test-ur-code-XD.
+This file is part of test ur code XD.

-test-ur-code-XD is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+test ur code XD is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-test-ur-code-XD is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+test ur code XD is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with test-ur-code-XD.
+You should have received a copy of the GNU General Public License along with test ur code XD.
 If not, see <https://www.gnu.org/licenses/>.
 -->